 This campground features one of the best swimming and fishing holes found in the Black Hills.
 Other popular activities at Roubaix Lake include non-motorized boating, hiking, and exploring the vast Black Hills National Forest that surrounds the campgrounds.

 Fresh drinking water is available at Roubaix Lake, and all campers and visitors share communal vault toilets.
 All sites at the campground are nonelectric and range in capacity from tent-only to RV-capable.
 Reservations for campsites can be made six months ahead of time.

 The Roubaix Lake Campground is at an elevation of 5,500 feet, which means summer temperatures rarely reach uncomfortably warm.
 The campground operates between mid-May and early September.

-Defined by the towering pink Sioux Quartzite jutting along the shores of Split Rock Creek, Palisades State Park provides a unique environment to explore in eastern South Dakota.
+Palisades State Park provides a unique environment to explore in eastern South Dakota, defined by the towering pink Sioux Quartzite jutting along the shores of Split Rock Creek.
 Visitors to Palisades State Park enjoy hiking the creekside trails that expose the rocky environment, and for those with the right gear and experience, participating in some of the best rock climbing in the state.

 For those looking to spend the night, Palisades offers 37 campsites split between non-electric and electric and ranging from tent-only to RV-accessible.

 All campsites, as well as the six cabins available to rent, have communal access to flushing toilets and running water.
 The real appeal of the campground is its proximity to the state park's many natural attractions.
-Campers at Palisades State Park can reach the creek with a short walk, and spend the whole day exploring not far from their tent or RV.
+Campers at Palisades State Park reach the creek with a short walk and can spend the whole day exploring not far from their tent or RV.